scipy-conference/scipy_proceedings/papers/ralph_kube/kube.rst

    HPC site, recieves the data and submits it for processing through a ``task_list``. :label:`fig-sw-arch`.

 The generator is implemented as a single-threaded application.
 Data is sourced using a loader class, that handles all diagnostic specific data transformations.
-For the ECEI diagnostic this includes for example calculating a channel-dependent normalization and the aggregation of data into time chunks.
-A time chunk are :math:`n_{ch}` consecutive voltage samples.
+For the ECEI diagnostic this includes for example calculating a channel-dependent normalization and the aggregation of data into time chunks, :math:`n_{ch}` consecutive voltage samples.
 Data is transferred by a writer class which handles all calls to ADIOS2.
 Pseudo-code for the generator looks like this:

 .. code:: python
    :linenos: